 - Your healthcare provider will explain the procedure to you.
 Ask any questions you have about the procedure.

 - You may be asked to sign a consent form that gives permission to do the procedure.
-Read the form carefully and ask questions if anything is not clear.
+Read the form carefully and ask questions if anything isn't clear.

-- You usually do not need to stop eating or drinking before the test.
-You also usually will not need medicine to help you relax (sedation).
+- You usually don't need to stop eating or drinking before the test.
+You also usually won't need medicine to help you relax (sedation).

-- Tell your healthcare provider if you are pregnant or think you may be pregnant.
+- Tell your provider if you're pregnant or think you may be pregnant.

 - Wear clothing that you can easily take off.
 Or wear clothing that lets the radiologist reach your chest.

-- Tell your healthcare provider if you have any body piercings on your chest.
+- Tell your provider if you have any body piercings on your chest.

-- Follow any other instructions your healthcare provider gives you to get ready.
+- Follow any other instructions your provider gives you to get ready.

 What happens during a chest X-ray?